ErickBaja05/ErickOS/README.md

 This mini-project demonstrates practical usage of pointers and LIFO structures, dynamic memory management, string manipulation, file I/O, and modular programming techniques in C++.

-### BankSimulatorApp
+### Bank Simulator App

-The BankSimulatoApp is the third mini-project implemented in ErickOS.
+The Bank Simulator App is the third mini-project implemented in ErickOS.
 It allows users to simulate a bank operation.
 It uses a queue (FIFO) data structure.

 - Enqueue clients with timestamp of arrival time.
 - Dequeue a client